FP-5 Flamingo: Production

-The warhead is also something that Fire Point doesn't manufacture.
-The current warhead is said to “pierce thick concrete” and can go some 10 m underground.
-There is a cluster warhead in the works plus “many other types (of warhead)” in development.
-As of "early September" the rate of production was two missiles a day with work on an automated process that aims to "reach 200 per month by the end of this year".
+Fire Point does not manufacture the warhead, which is said to be able to "pierce thick concrete", with ground penetration of some 10 m "Many types" of warhead, including cluster warheads, were reported to be in development.
+As of "early September 2025" the rate of production was two missiles a day, with work on an automated process that aims to "reach 200 per month by the end of this year".